Leading Terms of Relations on a Level 5 Module over the Twisted Affine Lie Algebra $A_2^{(2)}$: Introduction

 The paper is organized as follows.
-In Section \ref{S2}, we recall the basic set up of the vertex operator construction of the basic module of the principally graded realization of the affine algebra $A_2^{(2)}$.
-In particular we used the construction given in \cite{KKLW81}.
-This is a special case of the general theory of vertex operator calculus as in \cite{L85}, \cite{FLM88}, \cite{DL93}.
-We also present the affine algebra $\hat{\mathfrak{g}}$ of type $A_2^{(2)}$ with generators and relations associated to a generalized Cartan matrix as in \cite{K90}.
-In Section \ref{S3}, we recall the basic notions of standard modules for the algebra $\hat{\mathfrak{g}}$.
+In Section~\ref{S2}, we recall the basic set up of the vertex operator construction of the basic module of the principally graded realization of the affine algebra \smash{$A_2^{(2)}$}.
+In particular, we used the construction given in \cite{KKLW81}.
+This is a special case of the general theory of vertex operator calculus as in \cite{DL93,FLM88, L85}.
+We also present the affine algebra $\hat{\mathfrak{g}}$ of type \smash{$A_2^{(2)}$} with generators and relations associated to a generalized Cartan matrix as in~\cite{K90}.
+In Section~\ref{S3}, we recall the basic notions of standard modules for the algebra $\hat{\mathfrak{g}}$.
 There is a unique, up to equivalence, standard module of level 1 which we denote $U$ which has highest weight $\Lambda_0$.
-Our focus will be on a level 5 module with highest weight $5\Lambda_0$ which we view as submodule of the tensor product of copies of $U$.
-We also use Lepowsky's numerator formula and the principal specialization of the Weyl-Kac character formula.
+Our focus will be on a level~5 module with highest weight $5\Lambda_0$ which we view as submodule of the tensor product of copies of $U$.
+We also use Lepowsky's numerator formula and the principal specialization of the Weyl--Kac character formula.

-In Section \ref{S4} we present the cubic relations Theorems \ref{Rrelation}, \ref{Srelation} and the higher order relations Propositions \ref{Sright}--\ref{Sleftright} that we need to obtain the leading terms in Section \ref{S6}.
+In Section~\ref{S4}, we present the cubic relations Theorems~\ref{Rrelation} and~\ref{Srelation} and the higher order relations Propositions~\ref{Sright}--\ref{Sleftright} that we need to obtain the leading terms in Section \ref{S6}.
 Section \ref{S5} is devoted to a detailed explanation of the proof of one leading term $X(-(5,5,2,2))v_\Lambda$.
 This results from a linear combination of 8 relations acting on the highest weight vector $v_\Lambda$.
-We use Maple to verify the existence of the linear combination, (https://github.com/NiklasRomanovic/Level-5).
+We use \textsc{Maple} to verify the existence of the linear combination, see \href{http://arxiv.org/abs/2511.12284}{arXiv:2511.12284}.

-In Section \ref{S6} we formulate our main result about leading terms for the module $L(5\Lambda_0)$.
+In Section~\ref{S6}, we formulate our main result about leading terms for the module $L(5\Lambda_0)$.
 This is given by a list of 34 conditions that the partition $\mu$ in a generating vector $\alpha(-\lambda)X(-\mu)v_\Lambda$ has to satisfy in order to remain in the spanning set.
-As in Section \ref{S5}, the linear relations are obtained by Maple calculations, and the Maple worksheets used are available for download.
-Finally, Section \ref{S7} is devoted to the case $k=2$ of the duality of Borcea.
+As in Section~\ref{S5}, the linear relations are obtained by \textsc{Maple} calculations, and the \textsc{Maple} worksheets used are available for download.
+Finally, Section~\ref{S7} is devoted to the case $k=2$ of the duality of Borcea.